 459. How Can We Make Computers Feel Faster?

 Time tends to fly by, connections get faster, but some things seem to always remain slow.
 Perfect example: a progress bar inching its way across the screen!
 There are so many great innovations in UX nowadays, but nevermind how fast your connection is, that bar is never quick enough.
 What has really been done to ease this pain?
 Well, it’s a matter of perception.
 Apart from how fast the operation actually is, the perceived duration is at least as important.
 So, what can be done to make the loading at least feel as if the bar is progressing faster?

-Faster Progress Bars is a study that has been published by researchers from Carnegie Mellon University who have investigated which behavior worked best in improving the perceived performance of a bar.
+Two factors have shown to be most interesting: the manipulation of movement (i.e. pauses, accelerations) and the manipulation of visual attributes (i.e. pulsating effect, animated ribbing).
+Faster Progress Bars47 is a study that has been published by researchers from Carnegie Mellon University who have investigated which behavior worked best in improving the perceived performance of a bar.
 And the winner is: a backwards-moving and decelerating-ribbed progress bar.
 Now who would’ve thought that that would make the load time appear 11% faster than a solid colored bar?! (ea)